Elvis' Christmas Album: Content

 "Silent Night" and "O Little Town of Bethlehem" were arranged by Presley himself.

 The Bing Crosby holiday perennial "White Christmas", which appeared every year on the Billboard charts from 1942 to 1962, became the center of controversy upon the album's release, with calls by the song's composer Irving Berlin to have the song, and the entire album, banned from radio airplay.
 After hearing Presley's version of his song, which Berlin saw as a "profane parody of his cherished yuletide standard", he ordered his staff in New York to telephone radio stations across the United States, demanding the song be discontinued from radio play.
-While most US radio stations ignored Berlin's request, at least one disc jockey was fired for playing a song from the album, and most Canadian stations refused to play the album.
+While most US radio stations ignored Berlin's request, at least one disc jockey was fired for playing a song from the album, and most Canadian radio stations refused to play the album.

-The controversy was, ironically, fueled by Presley's performance of the song in a style mirroring the version by Clyde McPhatter's group, The Drifters, which had been a Top 10 hit on the R&B singles chart in 1954 and 1955.
+Ironically, the controversy was fueled by Presley's performance of the song in a style mirroring the version by Clyde McPhatter's group, The Drifters, which had been a Top 10 hit on the R&B singles chart in 1954 and 1955.
 Unlike Presley's recording, however, their version attracted virtually no adverse reaction, and certainly no reported opposition from Berlin.
 Part of the reason that The Drifters' version of "White Christmas" was less controversial was that this version was played only on black radio stations.
 Presley's version brought greater attention to The Drifters' version which gained prominence with its inclusion in the 1990 movie Home Alone.

 Packaging

-Original 1957 copies of Elvis' Christmas Album (LOC-1035) were issued with a red booklet-like album cover (as shown above) featuring promotional photos from Presley's third movie Jailhouse Rock.
+Original 1957 copies of Elvis' Christmas Album (LOC-1035) were issued with a red gatefold album cover with attached booklet (as shown above) featuring promotional photos from Presley's third movie Jailhouse Rock.
 Even rarer than the cover and record itself is a gold foil price tag-shaped "gift giving" sticker attached to the shrink wrap, reading "TO __, FROM _, ELVIS SINGS", followed by a list of the tracks.
 Original copies with the gold sticker intact on the shrink wrap have proven to be among the most valuable of Presley's albums.
 Adding to its already high value are limited red vinyl albums and album covers with gold print down the spine.

-Record labels for all original 1957 pressings are black with all-silver print, the famous RCA Victor "His Master's Voice" dog logo at the top of the label, and "LONG 331/3 PLAY" at the bottom.
+Record labels for all original 1957 pressings are black with all-silver print, the famous RCA Victor "His Master's Voice" dog and Gramophone trademark at the top of the label, and "LONG 331/3 PLAY" at the bottom.